Our goal is gender equality in movies and television shows.

 You may be thinking, great, you’ve provided a rating.
 Now what?
 Now, go and show your support for those titles deemed worthy of your time and money!

-Go to movies with a score of 5.5 or higher in the theater, on opening weekend, on Friday night.
+Go see movies with a score of 5.5 or higher in the theater, on opening weekend, on Friday night.

 Watch, purchase, rent, and subscribe to services with television shows scoring 7 or higher.